conartist6/structure-ish/README.md

 # Structure-ish

-Structure-ish exists in order to help es6 code authors reflectively identify and distinguish data structures.
-A structure is considered to be any object which provides transparent access to a single collection of arbitrary stored data.
+Structure-ish provides core protocols for es6 data storage objects.
+By using structurish you can declare, for example, that your object (`obj`) implements the `KeyedMethods` protocol.
+This means that doing `obj.set(key, value)` followed by `obj.get(key)` will result in `value`.
+Without this library you may be able to check that methods exist with the names `get` and `set`, but the presence of a protocol symbol gives additional information about the behavior you can expect.

-The goal of structurish is to capture the muliple ways this critical reflective data is currently exposed, to facilitate multiple data structures libraries playing nicely with each other (and with native types), and to promote a long term extensible solution (protocol Symbols) which if broadly adopted would eventually make it unnecessary.
+Protocol declaration and detection is critical to facilitate multiple data structure implementations playing nicely with each other (and playing nicely with native types), and to promote a long term extensible solution (protocol Symbols) which if broadly adopted would eventually make it unnecessary.

 ## Usage